Why You Should Work in a Green Office | Oktra

 • What is a green office?

 A green office refers to how sustainable it is, but this goes beyond just recycling the waste in the tea point.
 Sustainability and green design have moved on considerably in recent years and now companies are looking at the environmental impact of their workplaces.
+As more companies move towards carbon net-zero and lowering their emissions, the design process and the elements within offices are being considered more closely.

 It is becoming more common for furniture and other products to be certified and the associated carbon footprint of those products is also being assessed.
 These are the types of changes we are seeing as companies seek to become truly green, and not just greenwash their clients, staff and investors.
+Alongside these sustainable changes, office plants have become a staple for many businesses due to the positive impact they are shown to have on productivity and mental wellbeing.

 • Sustainability and biophilic design